CMS Announces Resources and Flexibilities to Assist with the Public Health Emergency in the State of Florida

 Additional information is available on the KCER website at www.kcercoalition.com.

-Medical Equipment and Supplies Replacements: CMS will temporarily waive certain requirements to enable people with Medicare who have lost or realized damage to their durable medical equipment, prosthetics, orthotics, and supplies as a result of the hurricane to receive replacements of such items and services.
+Medical Equipment and Supplies Replacements: CMS will permit people with Medicare who have lost or realized damage to their durable medical equipment, prosthetics, orthotics, and supplies as a result of the hurricane to receive replacements of such items and services.
 This will help to ensure beneficiaries can continue to access the needed medical equipment and supplies they rely on each day.
 Medicare beneficiaries can contact 1-800-MEDICARE (1-800-633-4227) for assistance.

 Health Information Privacy/ Civil Rights Accessibility Resources: During a public health emergency, the HHS Secretary may waive sanctions and penalties against a covered hospital that does not comply with certain provisions of the HIPAA Privacy Rule in the emergency area and for the emergency period identified in the public health emergency declaration; to hospitals that have instituted a disaster protocol; and for up to 72 hours from the time the hospital implements its disaster protocol.
 The HHS Office for Civil Rights offers more information on HIPAA during emergency responses.